jtpaasch/lazystream.py/README.md

 Usage
 -----

-Suppose you need to run a command system command that blocks for one second:
+Suppose you need to run a system command that blocks for one second:

     from subprocess import Popen, PIPE
     command = 'sleep 1 && echo hello'